darknautic/sambaCircles/README.md

 ===============================

-This project  intents to be  useful way to handle samba shared storage units (CIFS) and ldad groups and users who are allowed to write or read in this file shares.It includes web interface , command utility  and file stats library.
+This project  intents to be  useful way to handle samba shared storage units (CIFS) and ldap groups and users who are allowed to write or read in this file shares.It includes web interface , command utility  and file stats library.